 Cancel magazine subscriptions and premium cable services(or cable altogether!)

-Just stop spending.
+Learning how to stop spending money on unnecessary things is possible.
 No more toys, fancy clothes, new shoes or purses, or the latest phone or electronic gadget.
 Trust me, you just don’t need it!

 It may not seem easy at first but after just a week of living on cash only and sticking to a budget, most people find that it is not that bad.